Our commitment to research and community

 Our department and graduate program have been consistently ranked in the top 5 (often #1) in the rankings published by the National Academy of Sciences and by US News and World Reports.
 Our students and faculty work hard and take education and research seriously, but we are committed to fostering an atmosphere of excitement, collaboration, and support, not competition.

 One of the ways that our program stands out from others is the organization of the first year.
 Our students engage in an intensive, focused curriculum in lecture and discussion-style subjects.
 Before choosing a lab and thesis topic, students are introduced to the research interests of all faculty members in the Department through talks, poster presentations, and meetings.

-- Most of our students take 6 years to complete the PhD program.
+- Most of our students take approximately 6 years to complete the PhD program.

 - Our students choose a research lab based on what interests and excites them the most, even if they’ve had no experience in this area prior to graduate school.

-- The majority of our graduates pursue careers as scientists in academia or industry.
+- The majority of our graduates pursue careers as research scientists in academia or industry.

 Who should apply?

 In response to the challenges of teaching, learning, and assessing academic performance during the global COVID-19 pandemic, we have adopted the following principle: our admissions committee will take into account the significant disruptions that the COVID-19 outbreak in 2020 has had on our applicants.
 This will factor into how we review students’ transcripts and other admissions materials.
 This is consistent with our long-standing practice of performing individualized, holistic reviews of each applicant.